rsyslog/rsyslog/source/installation/index.rst

 Installation
 ============

-In most cases, people install rsyslog either via a package or use an "official" distribution tarball to generate it.
-But there may be situations where it is desirable to build directly from the source repository.
-This is useful for people who would like to participate in development or who would like to use the latest, not-yet-released code.
-The latter may especially be the case if you are asked to try out an experimental version.
+Installation is usually as simple as saying

+``$ sudo yum install rsyslog``

+or

+``$ sudo apt-get install rsyslog``

+However, distributions usually provide rather old versions of rsyslog, and so there are chances you want to have something newer.
+In that case, you need to either use the rsyslog project's own packages, a distribution tarball or build directly from repo.
+All of this is detailled in this chapter.

 .. toctree::
    :maxdepth: 2

    packages
+   install
    build_from_repo
-   install